DTU-SPE/oryx-editor-extension/README.md

 * Set JAVA_HOME to the installation path of Oracle Java JDK {6,7,8} or OpenJDK 8 (other versions have not been tested)
 * Java SE Development Kit 6u45: [download from Oracle's Java SE 6 Downloads page](http://www.oracle.com/technetwork/java/javase/downloads/java-archive-downloads-javase6-419409.html)
     * NB - This JDK is currently included as a Debian package in *docker/packages/oracle-java6-jdk_6u45_amd64.deb* following this guide: https://wiki.debian.org/JavaPackage.
 For security reasons the package should probably be replaced.
-* packages: ant, graphviz, subversion and postgresql-client
+* packages: ant graphviz subversion postgresql-client
 * Tomcat 6 with JRE 6 (available as Docker container)
 * PostgreSQL 8.4 with PL/Python (available as Docker container)
 * [OPTIONAL] Docker Community Edition (CE) (Docker Engine 1.13.1+)
-    * ./docker-compose.yml, ./Dockerfile (Tomcat 6) and ./poem-jvm/Dockerfile (PostgreSQL 8.4) included
+    * ./Dockerfile (Tomcat 6) and ./poem-jvm/Dockerfile (PostgreSQL 8.4) included
+* [OPTIONAL] docker-compose
+    * ./docker-compose.yml

 ### Build web apps
 * In ./build.properties change *java-home* to the installation path (JAVA_HOME) of *Java SE Development Kit 6u45*